Solving Your Leadership Gap

 As baby boomers retire, the ranks of managers and supervisors are being depleted.
-Organizations are also losing the wisdom carried by experience, hard-won repositories of technical knowledge, and personal case studies of problem-solving.
+Organisations are also losing the wisdom carried by experience, hard-won repositories of technical knowledge, and personal case studies of problem-solving.
 Further, networks of professional contacts that aided internal and external collaboration, innovation, and team performance are gradually diminished and weakened as baby boomers exit the workplace.

 From the perspective of millennials and members of post-baby boom demographics, this leadership vacuum is disempowering and frustrating.
-When leadership is ad hoc and constantly churning, it is difficult to win resources and commitment for projects or plans that extend beyond the organization’s current [fiscal year, or even shorter] event horizon.
+When leadership is ad hoc and constantly churning, it is difficult to win resources and commitment for projects or plans that extend beyond the organisation’s current [fiscal year, or even shorter] event horizon.

 It Begins with a Shift in Focus